timothymcmackin/vale-capitalization-bug/mydoc.md

 Hello!
 This is a test file.

-It doesn't do anything interesting.
+It doesn't do something interesting.

 Really, it's not interesting.